This article was originally posted at The Globe and Mail

 “People fall asleep with a book in their bed or on their bedside table,”

 Ms. Louzecky explained.
-She said bugs may choose to nest there because it’s close to where they feed.
+She said bugs might choose to nest there because it’s close to where they feed.

-Ms. Louzecky said people may want to check books before they bring them home.
+Ms. Louzecky said people might want to check books before they bring them home.

 “[Bedbugs]resemble an apple seed in size and shape,”